EmiLithium/TWHAR/README.md

 # Read Me

 We can collaborate here to collect writing samples on some of the TWH Senior Admin (SA).
+Read this for workflow instructions.

 ## Workflow